Tencent/tinker/README.md

 }
 ```

-Use `tinker-android-anno` to generate your `Application` is more recommended, you can just add an annotation for your [SampleApplicationLike](http://git.code.oa.com/tinker/tinker/blob/master/tinker-sample-android/app/src/main/java/tinker/sample/android/app/SampleApplicationLike.java) class
+Use `tinker-android-anno` to generate your `Application` is recommended, you just need to add an annotation for your [SampleApplicationLike](https://github.com/Tencent/tinker/blob/master/tinker-sample-android/app/src/main/java/tinker/sample/android/app/SampleApplicationLike.java) class

 ```java
 @DefaultLifeCycle(